Instant Policy: In-Context Imitation Learning via Graph Diffusion: Experiments

 We conducted experiments in two distinct settings: 1) simulation with RLBench~\citep{james2020rlbench} and ground truth segmentations, and 2) real-world everyday tasks.
 Our experiments study performance relative to baselines, to understand the effect of different design choices, to reveal the scaling trends, and to showcase applicability in cross-embodiment and modality transfer.
 Videos are available on our anonymous webpage at \href{https://www.robot-learning.uk/instant-policy}{https://www.robot-learning.uk/instant-policy}.

-\textbf{Experimental Setup.} Here, we describe parameters used across all our experiments unless explicitly stated otherwise.
-We use a single model to perform various manipulation tasks by providing N=2 demos, which we express as L=10 waypoints as context and predict T=8 future actions.
-We train this model for 2.5M optimisation steps using pseudo-demonstrations that are being continuously generated.
+\textbf{Experimental Setup.} In all our experiments, unless explicitly stated otherwise, we use a single model to perform various manipulation tasks by providing N=2 demos, expressed as L=10 waypoints as context and predict T=8 future actions.
+We train this model for 2.5M optimisation steps using pseudo-demonstrations that are continuously generated in parallel, which is roughly equivalent to using 700K unique trajectories.
+During training, we randomise the number of demos in context between 1 and 5.
 When we discuss integrating additional training data beyond pseudo-demonstrations, we refer to models fine-tuned for an additional 100K optimisation steps using a 50/50 mix of pseudo-demonstrations and new data.
 For more information, please refer to Appendix~\ref{app:details}.

 \textbf{Baselines.} We compare Instant Policy to 3 baselines which also enable In-Context Imitation Learning, namely: BC-Z~\citep{jang2022bc}, Vid2Robot~\citep{jain2024vid2robot}, and a GPT2-style model~\citep{radford2019language}.
 BC-Z combines latent embedding of the demonstrations with the current observation and uses an MLP-based model to predict robot actions, Vid2Robot utilises a Perceiver Resampler~\citep{jaegle2021perceiver} and cross-attention to integrate information from the context and current observation, and GPT2 uses causal self-attention to predict the next tokens in the sequence, which in our case are robot actions.
 For a fair comparison, we implemented all baselines by adapting them to work with point cloud observation using the same pre-trained encoder, and all have roughly the same number of trainable parameters.
 Additionally, all components that rely on language-annotated data, such as auxiliary losses, were removed because our generated pseudo-demonstrations do not have such information.
 To highlight this, we add an asterisk to these methods when discussing results.